 This is considered a good method to remove write protection from USB/pen drive/SD card because the file system might have been corrupted, causing your drive to be in a bad state.

 Well then, how can you format USB drive, pen drive or SD card to fix the disk is write-protected error so that your device can work properly again?
 Generally speaking, there are four write protected USB format tools you could use to perform this operation in Windows 10/8/7.

 ① Run MiniTool Partition Wizard

-Step 2: Then this tool will go to its main interface.
-After selecting this partition of USB flash drive or SD card, you will see there are many features about partition management.
-Here click "Format Partition" function from "Partition Management" drop-down menu.
-Also, you can right-click the target drive and then select "Format" feature in Windows 7/8/10.
+Step 2: You will be directed to the main interface.
+After selecting this partition of USB flash drive or SD card, you will see the many features about partition management.

-Step 3: Then choose a file system you want, FAT32, NTFS, Ext2, Ext3, Ext4 or Linux Swap.
-Click "OK" to continue.
+Step 3: Choose a file system as you'd like - FAT32, NTFS, Ext2, Ext3, Ext4 or Linux Swap.
+Click OK to continue.

 ② Use Diskpart